Just because it’s cold and snowy outside doesn’t mean you can’t attract winter backyard birds to your feeders.

 Winter Backyard Bird Species

-Depending on your climate, geography, the landscape of your backyard and your region of the country, you could expect dozens of backyard birds to visit during the winter months.
+Depending on your climate, geography, the landscape of your backyard and your region of the country, you can expect dozens of backyard birds to visit during the winter months.

 The most common winter birds in the U.S. include finches, sparrows, titmice, jays, woodpeckers, chickadees, juncos, nuthatches, and cardinals.